David Estrada (soccer): Professional

 Estrada was drafted in the first round (11th overall) of the 2010 MLS SuperDraft by Seattle Sounders FC.
 He made his professional debut on April 3, 2010, coming on as a substitute in a game against the New York Red Bulls.

 On March 17, 2012, Estrada started in the Sounders first match of the season, and recorded his first three professional goals, scoring a hat trick.

 Estrada was traded to D.C.
 United on August 7, 2014, in exchange for a third-round pick in the 2017 MLS SuperDraft.

 Estrada was cut by D.C.
 United in February 2015, going on trial with Tippeligaen side Stabæk.

 On March 20, 2015, Estrada signed for the Sacramento Republic.
 On August 10, Estrada was released by Sacramento.

 After a spell with Orange County Blues FC, Estrada moved to USL side Charlotte Independence on February 3, 2016.

 On March 14, 2018, Estrada signed with Seattle Sounders FC 2 as a player and as an assistant coach with the Sounders FC Academy.

 On December 18, 2018, Estrada signed with New Mexico United.
 Estrada won Humanitarian of the Year with New Mexico United in November 2019.

 International

 Estrada was called up for a U.S. Under-18 national team camp in January 2007, but has not yet played internationally for any country.

+Coaching career

+Estrada was named the Head Coach of New Mexico United's Academy on February 8, 2024.